Priestlyb/Priestlyb/README.md

+# // I'M A DESIGNER WHO CODES
-- 👋 Hi, I’m Priestly Patrick Bassey.
+  - 👋 Immediate Front-end Developer.
   - 👀 I’m interested in Basketball Gaming and Coding.
   - 🌱 I’m currently learning Javascript.
   - 💞️ I’m looking to collaborate on Web Applications.
   - 📫 How to reach me [@Gemini_loner](https://www.instagram.com/gemini_loner/) on instagram.

 <!---
 Priestlyb/Priestlyb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.